Opago-Pay/OpagoNode/README.md

 cd OpagoNode
 ```
 # Adjust node configs
+## Domains
-## change domains  in docker-compose to your own domain, make sure that the subdomains are created and pointed to your node's host ip
+change domains  in docker-compose to your own domain, make sure that the subdomains are created and pointed to your node's host ip
 ```
 nano docker-compose.yml
 ```